The Best Running and Athletic Shoes for Every Workout, According to a Podiatrist

 Best Wide-Width Sneakers for Problem Feet: Dr. Comfort Katy Women’s Therapeutic Athletic Shoe

-Finally, an orthopedic shoe that isn't hideous.
-Dr. Comfort sneakers are an APMA-approved brand for therapeutic use—meaning you’ll want to consider this choice if you’re recovering from an injury, have a chronic overuse condition, or your lifestyle requires spending long hours on your feet (if you’re a nurse, for example).
+Dr. Comfort sneakers are an APMA-approved brand for therapeutic use — meaning you’ll want to consider this choice if you’re recovering from an injury, have a chronic overuse condition, or your lifestyle requires spending long hours on your feet (if you’re a nurse, for example).
 They have a removable padded gel insert that’s made for complete comfort and breathable mesh material that’s weaved throughout the shoe.

-The sneakers are very roomy with extra depth in the toe box, meaning they’re also an ideal choice for wider feet.
-Amazon reviewers rave over how comfortable and well-fitting these Dr. Comfort shoes are, especially for wide feet—one reviewer said they’re “the best shoes I ever bought!” and another shopper, who is an ICU nurse, called them “the most comfortable shoe ever.”
+The sneakers are very roomy with extra depth in the toe box, meaning they’re also an ideal running shoe for women with wide feet.
+Amazon reviewers rave over how comfortable and well-fitting these Dr. Comfort shoes are — one reviewer said they’re “the best shoes I ever bought!” and another shopper, who is an ICU nurse, called them “the most comfortable shoe ever.”
+(Related: How to Find the Best Workout Shoes for Flat Feet)